Xanthine

 This section has been translated automatically.

-Xanthine is a natural substance found in blood, muscles, liver, urine and many plants (coffee beans, tea leaves, potatoes).
-Xanthine is an intermediate product in the breakdown of purine and is converted into uric acid by the enzyme xanthine oxidase.
+Xanthine is a naturally occurring substance found in blood, muscles, liver and urine, as well as in many plants (coffee beans, tea leaves, potatoes).
+Xanthine is an intermediate product of purine degradation and is converted into uric acid by the enzyme xanthine oxidase.

-Xanthine is the lead substance of the N-methyl derivatives of xanthine, which are important in nature and are produced by methylation.
-These include the purine alkaloids caffeine, theobromine and theophylline which are found in tea leaves, coffee beans, cocoa and cola nuts.
+Xanthine is the lead substance of the N-methyl derivatives of xanthine, which are important in nature and are formed by methylation.
+These include the purine alkaloids caffeine, theobromine and theophylline, which are found in tea leaves, coffee beans, cocoa and cola nuts.

 Incoming links (1)